satellite-image-deep-learning/techniques/README.md

 * [Geo Data Viewer](https://github.com/RandomFractals/geo-data-viewer) extension for VSCode which enables opening and viewing various geo data formats with nice visualisations
 * [Datasette](https://datasette.io/) is a tool for exploring and publishing data as an interactive website and accompanying API, with SQLite backend.
 Various plugins extend its functionality, for example to allow displaying geospatial info, render images (useful for thumbnails), and add user authentication.
 * [Photoprism](https://github.com/photoprism/photoprism) is a privately hosted app for browsing, organizing, and sharing your photo collection, with support for tiffs
-* [dbeaver](https://github.com/dbeaver/dbeaver) is a free universal database tool and SQL client
+* [dbeaver](https://github.com/dbeaver/dbeaver) is a free universal database tool and SQL client with [geospatial features](https://github.com/dbeaver/dbeaver/wiki/Working-with-Spatial-GIS-data)

 ## GDAL & Rasterio
 * So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL